 For reasons discussed regarding meetings, Standups are better done via slack.
 As soon as they begin their workday, each person can post their previous-day-recap, plans-for-the-current-day, and problems/blockers.
 Have a dedicated channel for this purpose, which also serves as a documented summary of the work each person has been doing

 Don’t feel compelled to adopt all the other bells-and-whistles of Kanban or any other sprint ceremony, unless you’re sure they are adding value to your team.

 Focus on What Matters

 Unlike other startups, we value work-life balance and do not expect grueling schedules that are commonplace elsewhere.
-At the same time, our goal is to raise the bar for engineering excellence, and build the world’s most productive and fast-paced engineering team.
-To enable both of the above, we expect everyone to use their time at the office with utmost efficiency.
+At the same time, our goal is to raise the bar for engineering excellence, and build the world’s most fast-paced engineering team.
+To enable both of the above, we expect everyone to use their limited time at the office efficiently.